 10- Like A Prayer (1989) by Madonna

 Like A Prayer is the perfect combination of Madonna’s pop personality and incredible musical talent.
 While songs such as the title track aroused an uproar from religious groups, the entire album shows how there was nothing inauthentic about Madonna’s controversial persona.
-Madonna has never shined away from the jeers of critics and listeners, instead letting it mold her music to be something greater than it ever was before.
+Madonna has never shied away from the jeers of critics and listeners, instead letting it mold her music to be something greater than it ever was before.

 Sonically, it’s one of the singer’s most cohesive albums.
 Unlike other albums from the same period, Like A Prayer feels like a complete thought instead of a collection of planned singles.
 Madonna shows off her prowess as a songwriter, weaving tales of love and heartbreak, confidence and desperation, joy and depression throughout the album.